alexellis/gumroad-custom-workflow/README.md

 > My new eBook has step-by-step instructions on how to setup and configure faasd and may save you some time with configuration and setting up TLS: [Serverless For Everyone Else](https://gumroad.com/l/serverless-for-everyone-else).

-Then create an incoming webhook URL via [Slack's docs](https://api.slack.com/messaging/webhooks).
+Then create an incoming webhook URL via [Discord's docs](https://discord.com/developers/docs/resources/webhook).

 Then clone this repo, and create the two secrets.